Prior Use

 Example:

-A solenoid valve used successfully for 10 years in similar conditions by a single operating company may be justified under prior use.
+A solenoid valve was used successfully for 10 years in similar conditions by a single operating company.
+They want to use that solenoid valve in a SIL 1 certification.

 See Also: proven in use, routes